-520 Individual Project: Organization, Administration, Supervision, and Curriculum in the Elementary School (1-6) (3)
+520 Individual Project - Elementary School (1-6)

+For senior-level and graduate students only.
+Organization, Administration, Supervision, and Curriculum in the Elementary School.
 Written and oral reports required.
 Study includes one or several areas and may include all.
 Individual or small group conferences.
+Open to seniors with the approval of the Chairman, Division of Education.